Comparison

 - Choose Locai: when data can't leave your perimeter, when you need to own the model, or when domain accuracy and auditability matter most.

-Locai vs frontier labs for regulated enterprises
+Locai vs the big AI labs for regulated enterprises

 | Locai (own) | OpenAI / Anthropic (rent) | |